Rush Limbaugh and the final hour of Broadcast Excellence today.

 Thank you very much.

-Uh, question these people that supported uh the Messiah, Mr. False Hope here, um, how long do you give it before they realize that there's no way he can come through with half of what he's promised?
+Question: These people that supported the Messiah, Mr. False Hope here, how long do you give it before they realize that there's no way he can come through with half of what he's promised?

-And that being the case, uh, will they turn on him?
+And that being the case, will they turn on him?

-We know the media is not, but uh, will the people actually turn on this man?
+We know the media is not, but will the people actually turn on this man?

-That remains to be seen, and it is a it is a good question.
+That remains to be seen, and it is a good question.

-And uh, the reason uh my my instinct would be to say, of course they will at some point, they turn on everybody, but I'm reserving that because I I think you should get ready for even more um synergistic behavior for the media and Obama.
+But I'm reserving that because I think you should get ready for even more synergistic behavior for the media and Obama.

 Bad news is not going to be reported as bad news.

-They understand what a hard job Obama now faces, and they really don't care about getting out of a rock real soon.
+They understand what a hard job Obama now faces, and they really don't care about getting out of Iraq real soon.

-So they're gonna be carrying the water and they're gonna smooth the road for him, and they're gonna do news stories, misrepresenting public opinion like they have been doing up until the election and through the campaign, uh misrepresenting public opinion in a means of shaking it, shaping it.
+So they're going to be carrying the water and they're going to smooth the road for him and they're going to do news stories misrepresenting public opinion like they have been doing up until the election and through the campaign, misrepresenting public opinion in a means of shaking it, shaping it.

 Now, as to Obama's voters, another reason for reserving comment on this is that I'm really worried that there is more groupthink than I have ever seen in the electorate this year.